Sayan-Maity/Last-Minute-Javascript/Important Questions/DEV_QUESTIONS.md

 ```

 - In summary, Promises are a lower-level abstraction that allow you to handle asynchronous operations using .then() and .catch(), while async/await is a higher-level syntactic sugar built on top of Promises, providing a more synchronous-like coding experience.

+## Redux
+Let's take an e-commerce website for example.
+An e-commerce website will have several components like the cart component, user profile component, previously viewed section component, and so on.

+We'll take the cart component which displays the number of items in a user's cart.
+The state of the cart component will consist of all the items the user has added to the cart and the total number of those items.
+At all times the application is up and running, this component has to show the updated number of items in the user's cart.

+Whenever a user adds an item to the cart, the application has to internally handle that action by adding that item to the cart object.
+It has to maintain its state internally and also show the user the total number of items in the cart in the UI.

+Similarly, removing an item from the cart should decrease the number of items in the cart internally.
+It should remove the item from the cart object and also display the updated total number of items in the cart in the UI.

+We may very well maintain the internal state of the components inside them, but as and when an application grows bigger, it may have to share some state between components.
+This is not just only to show them in the view, but also to manage or update them or perform some logic based on their value.

+This task of handling multiple states from multiple components efficiently can become challenging when the application grows in size.

+This is where Redux comes into the picture.
+Being a state management library, Redux will basically store and manage all the application's states.